billfitzgerald/infosec-primer/testing_scenarios.md

 [Snooping](glossary.md#h.glossary-snooping) of unencrypted network traffic can be accomplished with cursory technical knowledge and off-the-shelf computers, or computers with inexpensive specialized network adapters.
 Programs exist to automate the process of extracting authentication tokens and other unencrypted traffic.

-Man-in-the-middle attacks - such as tampering with unencrypted login forms or presenting false SSL certificates to mobile apps - require much more skill and effort on the part of the attacker.
+[Man-in-the-middle](glossary.md#h.glossary-man-in-the-middle) attacks - such as tampering with unencrypted login forms or presenting false SSL certificates to mobile apps - require much more skill and effort on the part of the attacker.
 The impact of data exposure from a successful exploit of Transport Layer Security can be significant - an adversary who can view network traffic may directly snoop sensitive information from the network communications, or may extract passwords or authentication codes that allow access and control of the account itself.

 ## E2.3 Setup and tests

 ### E2.3.1 Tools

 The TLS checks for web applications can be performed with a browser and proxy.
 The TLS checks for mobile apps can be performed with the mobile app and proxy.
-Refer to the setup instructions in Section D for information on how to configure the tools.
+Refer to the setup instructions in Section C4 [Installing and Using ZAP Proxy to Observe HTTP and HTTPS Traffic](getting_started.md#h.toolkit-zap-proxy) for information on how to configure the tools.

 ### E2.3.2 Tests